mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

+- At STS we went agile
-ii.
-For STS, we decided to go agile and use a dispatch system to send youth members to their activities.
+- built the event around a dispatch system to send youth members to their activities via radio

 Shown here:
-- Game board: an analogue manifestation of our software in gamified state
+- Game board: an analogue representation of the game-state reported by our software
 - In background: screen showing digital dashboard showing game state
 - Around table: Youth updating team locations
 - Off to side: Adult supporting